hobbyquaker/airtunes2mqtt/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![License][mit-badge]][mit-url]

-> MQTT controlled Multi-Room Audio based on Airplay/Airtunes 🔈
+> Multi-Room Audio based on Airplay/Airtunes with MQTT support 🔈

-This is a little daemon that can retrieve an audio stream via TCP socket or from a Alsa Loopback device and stream it to Airplay/Airtunes compatible receivers.
-Via MQTT you can control the receivers volume and enable/disable the receivers.
-I'm using it in conjunction with [Mopidy](https://www.mopidy.com/) to create a Multiroom Smarthome-integrated audio playback system with several Airplay Speakers.
+This is a little daemon that can retrieve an audio stream via TCP socket or from a Alsa Loopback device and stream it to one or more Airplay/Airtunes compatible receivers.
+Via its Web UI or MQTT you can control the receivers volume and enable/disable the receivers.
+I'm using it in conjunction with [Mopidy](https://www.mopidy.com/) to create a Multiroom Smart Home integrated audio playback system with several Airplay Speakers.

 Based on [lperrins](https://github.com/lperrin) [node_airtunes](https://github.com/lperrin/node_airtunes) - all credits